 Our experience is that casual elegance is key.
 Men tend to wear button down shirts and dress trousers.
 Practicas and classes are informal – jeans and t-shirts are the norm.
 Some milongas may require more formal attire.
 Even in the heat of summer, some venues require gentlemen to wear a full suit.

 For the ladies, go for casual or formal, elegant or sassy, whatever makes you feel SEXY!
 Portenas (BsAs women) tend to show a LOT of skin (form fitting/flattering high skirt-lines, plunging neck-lines, low-waist pants), so don’t be shy!
-While it’s typical to see chicas of all ages and body types in spectacular saucy dresses or skirts, pants are equally in evidence.
-However, all this impressively sexy splendor is rarely EVER on display on the streets.
+While it’s typical to see chicas of all ages and body types in spectacular saucy dresses or skirts, pants are often in evidence.
+Curiously, all this impressively sexy splendor is rarely on display on the streets.
+Why?
 TOO DANGEROUS!
-Banos (bathrooms) at milongas are typically teaming with Portenas changing clothes/shoes/applying make-up/perfume/final touches, etc. The only ones shamelessly changing shoes in public are foreigners, so when in Rome, etc. Outdoor milongas and practicas are MUCH more casual – people dress WAY down (jeans and t-shirts totally acceptable) and boldly change shoes in the glaring public eye without concern (context is EVERYTHING).
+Banos (bathrooms) at milongas are typically teaming with Portenas changing clothes/shoes/applying make-up/perfume/etc. The only ones shamelessly changing shoes in public are foreigners, so when in Rome, etc. Outdoor milongas and practicas are MUCH more casual – people dress WAY down (jeans and t-shirts totally acceptable) and boldly change shoes in the glaring public eye without concern (context is EVERYTHING).

 Side note for bathrooms at high-end restaurants but also at certain milongas: you will most likely encounter bathroom attendants who control dispensing of toilet paper (warning: rarely will you find toilet paper INSIDE the stalls!) so be prepared with cambio (small change) or bring your own tissue stash.
 Some attendants provide an amazing array of toiletries in the bathrooms (hair spray, perfumes, lipsticks, etc.) but if you ‘borrow’ a dash of rouge or a spritz of scent, two things: 1. it’s distressingly easy to catch a cold/flu bug in BsAs and 2. expect to compensate the attendant or risk withering stares of outrage from EVERYONE who noticed – and in BsAs, everyone sees EVERYTHING.